Adrian Adonis: Early career (1974–1979)

-American Wrestling Association (1979–1981)
+American Wrestling Association (1979–1982)

 In the late 1970s, Adonis joined the Minneapolis-based American Wrestling Association.
 In 1979, he formed a tag team with Jesse Ventura.
-The team was called The East-West Connection because Adonis was from New York (in the East), while Ventura was billed from California (in the West).
+The team was called the "East-West Connection" because Adonis was from New York (in the Eastern United States), while Ventura was billed from California (in the Western United States).
 The East-West Connection was awarded the AWA World Tag Team Championship on July 20, 1980, when Verne Gagne (one half of the tag champions with Mad Dog Vachon) was unable to defend it because he was vacationing in Europe.
 They held the belts until June 14, 1981, when they were defeated by Greg Gagne and Jim Brunzell.

 World Wrestling Federation (1981–1987)

-The East-West Connection (1981–1983)
+East-West Connection (1981–1983)

-Adonis and Ventura debuted in the World Wrestling Federation (WWF) in late 1981, working both as a team and in singles matches.
-Adonis was a frequent challenger of WWF Champion Bob Backlund and Intercontinental Champion Pedro Morales throughout the first half of 1982.
+Adonis and Ventura debuted in the World Wrestling Federation (WWF) in October 1981, working both as a team and in singles matches.
+Adonis was a frequent challenger of WWF Champion Bob Backlund and WWF Intercontinental Champion Pedro Morales throughout the first half of 1982.

-The North-South Connection (1983–1985)
+North-South Connection (1983–1985)

 When injuries caused Ventura to stop wrestling regularly, Adonis formed a tag team with the Texan Dick Murdoch, called "The North-South Connection".
 The team debuted in late 1983.
 Around this time, Adonis (who had previously been a muscular, stocky, and well-conditioned wrestler) gained a considerable amount of weight.
 On April 17, 1984, The North-South Connection defeated Tony Atlas and Rocky Johnson to win the WWF World Tag Team Championship.
-They held the title until January 21, 1985, when they were defeated by Barry Windham and Mike Rotundo.
+They held the title until January 21, 1985, when they were defeated by Barry Windham and Mike Rotunda.
 The team split shortly after the loss.